house-of-abbey/GarminHomeAssistant/README.md

 ### Old deprecated format

 Version 1.5 brought in a change to the JSON schema so the following old format remains useable but is no longer favoured.

-The schema now marks it as 'deprecated' to nudge people over.
+> [!IMPORTANT] Deprecated:

 ```json
     {